timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 then we trace the graph "backwards" from the post-decision feelings to our needs and emotional wounds as the last visited node.
 This follows the order described in February's [debugging post](https://timothyb0912.github.io/blog/reading/2021/02/28/Causally-Engineering-Life.html).
-First we address the immediate problem (i.e. feelins and outcomes), then we address the way we make decisions (i.e. our procedures), and finally we address our consititutional state (e.g. our beliefs, needs, etc.).
+First we address the immediate problem (i.e. feelings and outcomes), then we address the way we make decisions (i.e. our procedures), and finally we address our constitutional state (e.g. our beliefs, needs, etc.).

 ## Further extensions